 “Families are putting everything on the line so their child can come to the United States and be a student,” says Schleper.
 “Taking care of them is central to our mission.”
 Keeping that at the core, Schleper and Bahhur note the importance of relating to the families they serve.
 “We’re parents, too, so this is a labor of love,” says Schleper.

 “What you realize, and students are realizing, is that no matter where you’re from, COVID doesn’t discriminate,” adds Bahhur.
 “It hit everyone.
 We’re all in the same boat.”
 It makes conversations more personal than ever.
 “It’s a deeper conversation beyond ‘how are classes going?’
 It’s ‘my father lost his job,’” Bahhur explains, noting that they are working with students one-on-one to help them keep their finances on track in a way that works for them and their families.

 “We need to allow people grace,” emphasizes Schleper, adding that they urge students to take care of themselves, just as they encourage their colleagues to do the same.

-As we look ahead to Spring 2021, Shorelight universities are focused on what worked in fall, making adjustments as needed, and always putting students first.
+As we look ahead to future semesters, Shorelight universities are focused on adapting what has worked, making adjustments as needed, and always putting students first.

 Discover Shorelight’s academic support services during your time studying in the USA >